scottnonnenberg/blog/pages/posts/2016-06-21-eslint-part-3-analysis.md

 tags:
   - eslint
   - javascript
-  - node-js
+  - nodejs
   - software
 ---

 ![ESLint Logo](https://static.sinap.ps/blog/2016/06_jun/eslint/eslint-logo-rev3.png)

-I've already spoken about my initial [ESLint](http://eslint.org/) [explorations (Part 1)](/eslint-part-1-exploration/) and [contributions (Part 2)](/eslint-part-2-contributions/).
+I've already spoken about my initial [ESLint](http://eslint.org/) [explorations (Part 1)](/eslint-part-1-exploration/) and [contributions (Part 2)](/eslint-part-2-contribution/).
 For Part 3, let's get a little deeper.
 Why use ESLint in the first place?
 Why is it so hard for a group of people to agree on one style guide?
 Can we at least make it easier to compare configurations?

 <div class='fold'></div>